• Skip to primary navigation

 Published: May 10, 2021 by Victoria · This post may contain affiliate links · 3 Comments

-Homemade Cream of Wheat
+Homemade Cream of Wheat From Scratch (Using Whole Wheat Berries)

-Homemade Cream of Wheat
+Why Make Cream of Wheat From Wheat Berries?

 Ingredients

-• filtered water enough to cover the wheat
+• Filtered water, enough to cover the wheat

 • 1 tablespoon butter